DavidVotrubec/Directives/InView/Readme.md

 These directives uses the `module.exports` for better reusability.
-You will need to manually declare them as directives, like shown below You can use Browserify for it.
+You will need to manually declare them as directives, like shown below

+I recommend using Browserify for it.

      //declare your app